UA-DCM: Uncertainty-aware Causal Decision Making via Effect Bound Decomposition: Introduction

 \section{Introduction}

-Causal decision-making aims to identify the best action relative to an objective function.
+Causal decision-making aims to identify the best action relative to a goal.
 For example, \emph{which drug maximizes the life expectancy of an average patient?
 Which candidate government policy should be enacted to reduce unemployment more?} Since actions affect the system relative to its observational state, answering such questions requires causal models.
-Pearl's structural causal modeling (SCM) framework provides us with a systematic set of complete algorithmic principles to identify the effect of actions from observational data through the do-operator and do-calculus, under well-defined assumptions ~\citep{pearl1995causal,tian2002studies, huang2006identifiability,shpitser2008complete}, e.g., interventional distribution $p(y|{do(}x)) = \theta(p(\mbf{v}))$ for some function $\theta$ and observational distribution $p(\mbf{v})$.
-When the interventional distribution or the causal effect cannot be determined uniquely, the framework can be used to obtain bounds on causal effects~\citep{zhang2021bounding,hu2021generative,li2022bounds,hu2021generative}.
+Pearl's structural causal models (SCMs) provide us with a systematic set of complete algorithmic principles to identify the effect of actions, or post-interventional distributions from observational data under well-defined assumptions ~\citep{pearl1995causal,tian2002studies, huang2006identifiability,shpitser2008complete}.
+When the interventional distribution or the causal effect cannot be determined uniquely, the framework can be used to obtain bounds on these quantities ~\citep{zhang2021bounding,hu2021generative,li2022bounds}.

-Identifying causal effects allows us to make decisions about different actions.
-For example, we wish to know if enforcing a policy $X=x$ is beneficial at the population level: $P(y|do(x))>P(y)$ with the {causal effect} of $X=x$ on $Y=y$~\citep{jung2022measuring,eva2019causal}.
-Similarly, we can choose the best action that maximizes reward by comparing $P(y|do(x_1))$ and $P(y|do(x_0))$.
-However, a causal effect is not always identifiable; that is, when an observational distribution is compatible with SCMs that induce different values of the causal effect.
-In practice, usually we do not have access to the observational distribution, but the data sampled from it.
-So the set of possible observational distributions that correspond to the data introduces additional uncertainty for the causal effect estimation.
-Fortunately, point estimation of causal effect is not always necessary for causal decision-making~\citep{fernandez2022causal}.